HYDPublic/301-sql-alwayson-md-ilb-zones/README.md

 This ARM template has several requirements and assumptions in regards to the target deployment environment that must be in place *before* deploying this solution.
 Please see below.

 For information on Azure AZ, including services and regions that support AZ, see this link - https://docs.microsoft.com/en-us/azure/availability-zones/az-overview

+For information on SQL AlwaysOn Availability Groups see this link - https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/always-on-availability-groups-sql-server

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Frolftesmer%2F301-sql-alwayson-md-ilb-zones%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/>
 </a>